cypriss/mouth/README.md

 * **Backbone.js** - The web UI is powered by Backbone.js
 * **D3.js** - The graphs are powered by D3.js

 ## Contributing

 You're interested in contributing to Mouth? *AWESOME*.
-Here are the basic steps:
+Both bug reports and pull requests are welcome!

-fork Mouth from here: http://github.com/cypriss/mouth
+Fork Mouth from here: http://github.com/cypriss/mouth

 1. Clone your fork
 2. Hack away